aws-samples/amazon-dynamodb-labs/content/game-player-data/setup/Step1.en.md

 +++
-title = "Setup AWS Cloud9 IDE"
+title = "Obtain & Review Code"
-menuTitle = "Setup AWS Cloud9 IDE"
+menuTitle = "Obtain & Review Code"
 date = 2021-04-21T07:33:04-05:00
-weight = 13
+weight = 14
 chapter = false
 pre = ""
 description = "To get started, you configure your environment and download code that you use during the lab."